 Protecting the Global Marine Environment

-The world’s coastal waters and oceans are deteriorating due to increasing coastal development, marine litter, excess nutrients, untreated wastewater and other pollution threats.
-EPA helps shape U.S. Government positions on international marine pollution issues with U.S. government agency partners, national governments in other countries, international organizations, among others, to ensure that international decisions and management of marine pollution issues support EPA's mission: To protect human health and to safeguard the natural environment - air, water and land -upon which life depends.
+EPA is working to address marine litter globally through international policy engagement and international actions and projects.
+To reduce and prevent marine litter, EPA has developed an International Marine Litter Toolbox that includes guides for countries to use in addressing marine litter and improving solid waste management.
+EPA helps shape U.S. Government positions on international marine pollution issues with U.S. government agency partners, national governments in other countries, and international organizations, among others, to ensure that international decisions and management of marine pollution issues support EPA's mission: To protect human health and to safeguard the natural environment - air, water, and land -upon which life depends.

 Learn more about EPA efforts to protect the global marine environment: